G

 4. The length of electrical cord used to get electricity to the pump.

-5. The distance and the type of topography (terrain) the rig will have to travel through
+5. The distance and the type of topography (terrain) the rig will have to travel through to get to the drilling area.

 6. The time it will take to complete the drilling.